 Francis Yasharian, Ed.L.D.

-Francis joined the NYCLA team as a Harvard Ed.L.D.
-Resident in 2015 and has since joined full-time and was promoted to Associate Vice President for Executive Coaching.
+Francis joined the NYCLA team as a Harvard Ed.L.D. resident in 2015 and has since joined full-time, now serving as Vice President for Leadership Coaching.
 As a doctoral resident, Francis led an internal team in creating NYCLA’s robust Coaching Competencies, as well as worked as an executive coach, coach developer, and lead facilitator in several capacities including work with the Iowa Department of Education and district leaders throughout the Midwest.

 Lastly, while at Harvard, Francis’ specialties included personalized learning, adult development, strategy and innovation, and leadership coaching.
 During that time he worked internationally helping a Central American non-profit develop short and long term strategies to improve teaching in regional public schools.
 In addition, as a 2014 Google Policy Fellow he developed tools and resources to help state attorney general offices, lawmakers, and schools best address the opportunities and challenges that new technologies present.